 Having a better understanding of how fake news is conceptualized will help in future studies, policy making and addressing this topic in the future.
 One of the key observations made during our research is how the higher education student population's participation in understanding fake news and its impact on our society is discounted.
 This generation is the population who has grown up with social media's introduction and growth in the country throughout the 2010s.
 Their inclusion in understanding and policy making is critical.
-It is important that our study be taken forward with a mixed method approach on a grander scale since it can help the government and the mainstream media to have a concrete definition of fake news in Bangladesh which when published would help the general population understand fake news much better; it is this understanding which in turn will help slow down the spread of fake news in Bangladesh.
+It is important that our study be taken forward with a mixed method approach on a grander scale since it can help the government and the mainstream media to have a concrete definition of fake news in Bangladesh which when published would help the general population understand fake news in Bangladesh.